Struki84/exa/claude_search.md

-        "type": "object", # format of the generated Claude response "properties": { # properties defines the input parameters of the function "query": { # the function expects a query parameter "type": "string", # of type string
+        "type": "object", # format of the generated Claude response "properties": { # properties defines the input parameters of the function "query": { # the function expects a query parameter "description": "The search query to perform.", # describes the parameter to Claude },
-                "description": "The search query to perform.", # describes the paramteres to Calude },
+            },
         },
         "required": ["query"], # define which parameters are required